Walking Holidays in Europe Top 10 Destinations

 Europe is a veritable crosshatch of hiking routes.
 From the days of the medieval pilgrims to the gnarly climbs of daring alpinists throughout the 20th century, paths here have been laid and laid again over the course of millennia.

-Today, that makes the continent a downright awesome place to lace up the boots and hit the trails.
-But where to go?
-This guide to walking holidays in Europe has you covered, with 10 enticing destinations for all levels of rambler.
+And for more beyond this horizon, this guide to walking holidays in Europe has you covered, with 10 enticing destinations for all levels of rambler.
 Let's go…

 When to go on a walking holiday in Europe